 - Electrical & Electronic Principles: You'll gain practical experience through the designing and using polychlorinated biphenyls (PCBs) for an engineering system.

 The hours below give an indication of how you can expect to spend your time during the first year of this course.
 You will learn through a combination of lectures, seminars, tutorials, workshops and practical sessions.
 Your independent learning could include reading books and journal articles, working on group projects, preparing presentations, conducting library research and writing your assignments.

 - Independent learning: 811 hours

 - Non-credit bearing learning and teaching: 10.5 hours

-- Design Projects: Approach complex designs creatively, dynamically and professionally.
+- Design Engineering Projects 2: Approach complex designs creatively, dynamically and professionally.
 You'll combine methods from a variety of subjects to complete different projects.